carterjin/Capstion-Project-San-Francisco-Airbnb-Data-Analysis-and-Machine-Learning-Price-Prediction/README.md

 - [San Francisco Airbnb Data Analysis Report.ipynb](https://github.com/carterjin/Capstion-Project-San-Francisco-Airbnb-Data-Analysis-and-Machine-Learning-Price-Prediction/blob/master/San%20Francisco%20Airbnb%20Data%20Analysis%20Report.ipynb)

     A report to a more general audience, only showing the most relevant visuals and analysis.

+### Motivations

+The object of this project is to help airbnb company and the hosts in San Francisco better understand location and price patterns and also suggest a pricing based on their housings.
+Some of the questions that I have analyzed are:

+- What are the locations that people rent airbnb?
+- How does neighborhood affect pricing?
+- Do superhosts provide a better renting experience?
+- Can we provide a prediction on pricing given the information we are provided?